U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 1. Delete the `node_modules/eslint-plugin-oppia/` directory so that in the next steps, the lint rules get re-installed.

-2. Run `yarn install` to install the custom rules, including the one you just wrote.
+2. Run `yarn install` from the `oppia/` directory to install the custom rules, including the one you just wrote.

 3. Execute the pre-commit linter, which will use your new rule.
 To speed up the lint checks, we recommend running the rule on just a single file when testing it.
 If you created a `test.js` file with some code to try linting, you would run the linter like this: